-Food waste is collected from houses in Surrey every week at the same time as your waste or recycling collection, by your district or borough council.
+Food waste is collected from houses in Surrey every week on the same day as your waste or recycling, by your district or borough council.

-To find out what day your food waste is collected, or to order a replacement caddy if needed, contact your local district or borough council.
-You can select your local council from the green box on the right.
+Visit your local district or borough council's website to find out what day your food waste is collected, to report a missed collection or if you need to order a replacement caddy.
+Select your district or borough from the drop down list in the green box to be directed there.

 What can be collected?

 All your food waste can go in your kitchen caddy, not just fruit and vegetable peelings, but egg shells, bones, tea bags, coffee grounds and anything past its use-by-date.